 Rainwater fittings

 Repair category 1

-Notes No significant defects.
-It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+Notes It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.

-Main walls

-Repair category 2

-Notes There is some weathered render.
+Main walls Repair category 2 Notes There is some weathered and cracked render.
+The pvc batten under the rear entrance door is loose.

-The external concrete window sill at the kitchen window opening is cracked.